 every time you call

-I still happily recommend it to people who are simply trying to log the time they spend working on small projects.
+I still happily recommend it to people who are simply trying to log the time spent working on small projects.

 Works well, but isn’t available on most of the platforms I care about.
 If KDE is available everywhere you care about, I’d heartily recommend it.